chemsurajit/DFTbondDependency/README.md

 This script will create the csv file for the bond changes and reaction energies from the qm9_mols.csv, and reactions.csv files.
 It additionally neads a csv file containing the QM9 molecular indices and the G4MP2 energy values (Which is provided as a supporting info in the paper: <link>)

+4) do_lr_regression.py
+This script will perform the linear regression described in paper <link> using the data and provide the coefficients in a csv file.

+5) calculate_reaction_energy.py
+This script will calculate the reaction energy from the LR coefficients found by the above scrpt.
+It will correct the energy and provide the reaction energy in PBE/B3LYP-D/M06-2X and in G4MP2 level of theory.

 How to run: